DylanDev92/GuideProtocol/docs/hostserver.md

 - `tail -f Server.log` (This for monotoring the Server.log file)

 - If you have permission issues run `chmod +x start.sh`
+-
 > At the moment I don't have a video for explaining how to do it.

+# Quick install/update for linux users.
+We use sudo for the file permissions, and installing python and gdown for getting the files.

+Download: (Will overwrite all the files)
+`curl -s https://gist.githubusercontent.com/DylanDev92/a5f298cc5d6d4af68ba8e775af6e16a2/raw/c5a78b6ee55386be2170b1b0392f63722608e491/script.sh | sudo bash -s - -d`

+Update: (Will overwrite only the game files)
+`curl -s https://gist.githubusercontent.com/DylanDev92/a5f298cc5d6d4af68ba8e775af6e16a2/raw/c5a78b6ee55386be2170b1b0392f63722608e491/script.sh | sudo bash -s - -u`

 # Host services
 This is the easiest way to make a server, and doesn't require a lot of process to run a server.
 Some services: